 The Story of Acrylic (Fibers)

-I know this might seem weird and most associate the term "acrylic" with puffy paints, I know I do!
-I promise, this story has much more spunk than neon colored paints.
+I know this might seem strange and many think the term "acrylic" is associated with paints or plastic.
 Acrylic is a great fiber that is often substituted for wool, cotton, or cashmere.
-It is so soft and is great if you have any allergies or adversions to wool.
+It is so soft and is great if you have any allergies or aversions to wool.
 Science does play a part in the soft fibers that acrylic is made up of and well as the story behind it!
 Friends, here is the story of acrylic (fibers)!

 A fiber can be called "acrylic" in the US, if the polymer contains at least 85% acrylonitrile monomer (um not that we have to remember that, but thanks to our friends in science).
 DuPont created the first acrylic fibers in 1941 and trademarked them under the name Orlon.